 01. Astronomically speaking, the day marks the Uttarayanam or Uttarayana Kaalam - the beginning of the sun’s six-month long journey northwards towards equinox, corresponding to the Indic solstice when the sun enters the 10th house of the Indian zodiac Makara or Capricorn.
-Thai Pongal is a sort of thanksgiving festival to the Sun God - Surya for his relentless routine work without which successful harvest is impossible.
+Thai Pongal is a sort of ''thanksgiving'' festival to the Sun God - Surya for his relentless routine work without which successful harvest is impossible not withstanding the fact our sustenance on this planet is impossible.
 The festival consists of cooking of sweetened rice food called Pongal, first dedicated to the Sun.

 02. Pongal is a festival of great antiquity, dating as far back as 1000 plus years as confirmed by the epigraphical evidence found in the Puthiyeedu during the Medieval Chola empire days.
 Puthiyeedu refers to the very first harvest of the year.